Dutch Slough Tidal Restoration Project

 Before construction Dutch Slough originally sat along a high-grade slope, with site elevations ranging from six feet above sea level to six feet below sea level.
 In May 2018, DWR began smoothing the grade of that slope by excavating soil from higher elevations and moving it to lower elevations.
-Once the grading and channel excavation are complete.
+The grading and channel excavation are complete.
 River Partners was awarded a contract to plant native plants, including about 50,000 tule plugs and 50,000 shrubs and trees.
 Following approximately 1.5 years of plant growth, in approximately 2021, DWR will breach the levees, allowing water from the Delta channels to flow in and out with the daily tides.
 Ultimately the project will reestablish a tidal marsh, creating a rich habitat for fish and wildlife.

 The Dutch Slough project will be the Delta’s largest restored fresh water tidal marsh.
 The tidal marsh is designed to create conditions that will favor native aquatic species over non-native fishes such as largemouth bass.
 Young salmon will be able to hide from predators in the marsh at high tide.
 Scientists expect that the tidal marsh will provide rearing habitat where the young salmon can grow strong before they journey to the ocean, boosting their survival rates.

 The Dutch Slough project preserves Native American heritage sites and protects one of the last remaining vineyards growing in a Delta sand dune.
 The vineyard is close to a century old.

 Creating recreation and education: